 Filter the Tasks List

 By default, the Messaging queue displays all incomplete tasks (including unanswered portal messages).
-You can filter the list by task, assigned user, task status, or day.
+You can filter the list by task, assigned user, billing status, due date, day, and task status.
 If you were a nurse responsible for incomplete nurse tasks, for example, you might filter to certain task types or clinicians.
 You can click “Save My Defaults” to make your filter settings your new default.